 With the standard model, you enjoy a free choice of doctor and direct access to specialists at all times.

-Helsana Insurance ID, to be provided to the competent insurance institution in the country of residence:
+ID issued by Helsana Insurance Company Ltd, to be quoted to the provider in the country of residence: 01562

 Good to know: co-payment only applies if you purchase your medication in Switzerland.

-Our sales offices in locations close to the border specifically cater to cross-border commuters' needs.
+Our sales offices in locations close to the border specifically cater to the needs of cross-border commuters.

-By law, everyone who lives in Switzerland must have basic insurance.
-Pursuant to bilateral agreements, this also includes cross-border commuters.
-Cross-border commuters are people who live in an EU/EFTA country and work in Switzerland.
-They earn their salary exclusively in Switzerland.
-Basic insurance provides everyone with the necessary basic medical care in the case of illness and maternity.
+By law, all people living in Switzerland must have basic health insurance.
+In accordance with the bilateral agreements, this also includes cross-border commuters.
+Cross-border commuters are people who live in an EU/EFTA country or the UK and work in Switzerland, and whose salary is paid exclusively in Switzerland.
+Basic health insurance provides all insured persons with the basic medical care they need in the event of sickness and maternity.

-You can also insure your family members provided neither parent is employed, registered unemployed or receiving a pension in the country of residence.
-If you are employed in Switzerland, your non-employed family members must also have compulsory insurance.
-This applies to minors, adults in education and non-employed spouses.
+You can include your family members in your insurance if neither parent is employed, unemployed or a pension recipient in your country of residence.
+If you are employed in Switzerland, your family members who are not gainfully employed are also subject to compulsory insurance.
+This includes minors, adults in education and non-working spouses.

-We will send you the E106 form or the S1 certificate for international benefits assistance (this form will be sent to you automatically after you take out the insurance).
-You must forward these documents to a statutory insurer in the country where you live and you then will receive a local insurance card to cover the costs of treatment in your country of residence, which you must present before treatment.
-Please note that you may only seek treatment from doctors and hospitals that accept this insurance card.
-The advantage for you is that you do not have to pay any costs in advance.
-You will only be charged a potential excess according to the foreign legislation.
-The co-payment of medical costs is always governed by the rules of the statutory health insurance scheme in your country of residence.
-We cannot refund treatments that you pay for yourself.
+We will send you an S1 certificate for international mutual benefits assistance (this form is sent to you automatically after you take out insurance).
+You must forward the S1 certificate to a statutory insurance company in your country of residence and you will then receive a local insurance card for processing treatment costs in your country of residence.
+This card must always be presented before receiving treatment.
+Please note that you can only be treated by doctors and in hospitals that accept this insurance card.
+You benefit from the advantage that you do not have to pay any costs in advance.
+You will only be charged for any excess specified by the law of your country of residence.
+Co-payments are always governed by the provisions of the statutory health insurance in your country of residence.
+We cannot reimburse you for any treatments that you pay for yourself.

-For outpatient treatment, you have the option of consulting a doctor of your choice or a hospital from our list.
-When claiming benefits under compulsory health insurance, you pay a fixed annual deductible of CHF 300, and then a 10% excess per invoice (up to CHF 700 per year).
-Please present your Helsana insurance card in each case.
+For outpatient treatment, you have the option of visiting a doctor of your choice or a hospital from our list.
+When claiming benefits under compulsory health insurance, you pay a fixed annual deductible of CHF 300, followed by an excess of 10% per invoice (max.
+CHF 700 per year).
+Please always present your Helsana insurance card.

-For inpatient treatment in a hospital, you are insured up to a maximum of the tariff in the canton where you work (according to the cantonal hospital list).
+For inpatient treatment in a hospital, you are insured at most up to the tariff (according to the cantonal hospital list) of the canton in which you work.
 When claiming benefits under compulsory health insurance, you pay a hospital cost contribution of CHF 15 per day.

 If you terminate your employment relationship in Switzerland and/or become unemployed, you are automatically (and without cancellation, following your last day of work) exempt from compulsory insurance in Switzerland.
 In this case, please contact us so that we can take account of your situation and needs.

-If you retire and cease to work in Switzerland, please contact us so that we can take account of your situation and needs.
+If you retire and stop working in Switzerland, please contact us so that we can take account of your situation and needs.

 We're here to help.